actionless/pikaur/README.md

 ```
 Currently supported options are `sudo` and `doas`.

+##### PrivilegeEscalationTarget (default: pikaur)
+Choices: pikaur, pacman.
+In case of elevating privilege for pacman - pikaur would ask for password every time pacman runs.

 ##### UserId (default: 0)
 User ID to run makepkg if pikaur started from root.
 0 - means disabled, not that it will use uid=0.